The Best Seafood Thanksgiving Menu For Non-Turkey Fans

 Bonus Appetizer: Rosemary-Garlic Flatbread with Spicy Tuna Salad

-Since this seafood Thanksgiving menu entree is a bit lighter than normal, it's wise to offer a couple of different predinner selections.
+Since this seafood Thanksgiving menu entrée is a bit lighter than normal, it's wise to offer a couple of different pre-entrée selections.
+Of course, if your guests are saving their appetites for Thanksgiving dinner, you can also serve these easy apps as side dishes.

 Start with thin flatbread topped with shaved garlic, rosemary, sea salt, and pepper.
 Then prep the tuna salad, and don't forget to add in a little kick with some sriracha!

-Layer the tuna salad on top of the flatbread pieces, then sprinkle on some greens and balsamic vinegar for a delicious appetizer.
+Layer the tuna salad on top of the flatbread pieces, then sprinkle on some greens and balsamic vinegar for a delicious Pescatarian Thanksgiving appetizer.

 Get the recipe: Rosemary-Garlic Flatbread with Spicy Tuna Salad

-This light and refreshing salad may skip the fish, but don't worry!
-With sweet pineapple mixed in, you'll feel like you're dining at a tropical seaside resort.
+This light and refreshing salad will have you feeling like you're dining at a tropical seaside resort.

-Pineapple isn't the only unexpected addition, though.
-Golden raisins, fennel, and garlic also join the mix.
+Oranges and limes aren't the only unexpected addition, frozen cod is the star of this Thanksgiving fish recipe.
 The base of peppery arugula ensures that you get your greens for the day.
+After all, Thanksgiving dinner can be healthy and decadent at the same time!

 Vegetable Side Dish: Roasted Chicories with Browned Butter